AndySouthwick/lms/readme.md

  # Profile - Managing -> pic, contact info, subscriptions
  # Use Collections to produce JSON file
  # Deployment is done with Linode
  # 1. Video Section - Videos -> Video
- # 2. Videos will have comments and Meta Data
- # 3. Payment -> Swipe, signing up for the subscription
+ # 2. Payment -> Stipe, signing up for the subscription
- # 4. Profile - Managing -> pic, contact info, subscriptions
+ # 3. Profile - Managing -> pic, contact info, subscriptions
- # 5. Use Collections to produce JSON file
+ # 4. Use Collections to produce JSON file
- # 6. Deployment is done with Linode
+ # 5. Deployment is done with Linode

  # Responsibilities

  Adrien - Profile

- Chad - API
+ Chad - Deployment and Gravatar

- Tyson - Payments with Swipe
+ Tyson - Design and Styliation

- Andy - Videos & Video Section
+ Andy - Videos & Video Section + Payments with Stipe

  Everyone - Creates their own migration